United States Penitentiary, Terre Haute

-The United States Penitentiary, Terre Haute (USP Terre Haute) is a maximum-security United States federal prison for male inmates in Terre Haute, Indiana.
+The United States Penitentiary, Terre Haute (USP Terre Haute) is a high-security United States federal prison for male inmates in Terre Haute, Indiana.
 It is part of the Federal Correctional Complex, Terre Haute (FCC Terre Haute) and is operated by the Federal Bureau of Prisons, a division of the United States Department of Justice.
 USP Terre Haute houses a Special Confinement Unit for male federal inmates who have been sentenced to death as well as the federal execution chamber.
-Most inmates sentenced to death by the U.S. federal government are housed in USP Terre Haute prior to execution, with few exceptions.
+Most inmates sentenced to death by the U.S. federal government are housed in USP Terre Haute prior to execution.

 FCC Terre Haute is located in the city of Terre Haute, 70 mi west of Indianapolis.

 History

 A new United States penitentiary was authorized by President of the United States Franklin D. Roosevelt in 1938 and established in Terre Haute, Indiana, in 1940 on 1126 acre of land.
 The opening of the prison in this city was partly due to heavy promotion by Terre Haute's Chamber of Commerce, which eventually went on to raise $50,000 to pay for the property on which the prison was built.
 The residents of Terre Haute initially embraced the prison due to the impression that it would provide jobs to local residents in addition to helping Terre Haute's economy while only housing non-violent offenders.
 E.B.
 Swope was the prison's first warden.

 The U.S. Public Works Administration issued a $3 million grant to pay for construction of USP Terre Haute in 1938.
 Construction cost of the institution at the time that it was built was $2,150,000.
 The architectural design of the prison is a modified telephone pole design with all housing and other facilities opening onto a long central corridor.
 It was the first penitentiary for adult felons ever to be constructed without a wall.
 In 2004, the new USP was built on adjoining property, with the old penitentiary becoming the medium-security Federal Correctional Institution, Terre Haute.

 USP Terre Haute was one of the first federal prisons to emphasize rehabilitation by providing psychological and psychiatric treatment, referring to prisoners by names as opposed to numbers, and allowing prisoners to talk during meals instead of eating in silence.
 The institution initiated the use of the word "inmate" as opposed to other less-appealing labels such as "convict" or "criminal".
 It also became one of the first federal prisons to implement educational programs in prisons with sessions devoted to improving the inmates' skills in reading, writing, maths, as well as trades.

 Camp 5, part of the Guantanamo Bay detention camps, on the island of Cuba, is reported to have been based on the design of USP Terre Haute.